griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ```

 Hmmmmmmmmm, this looks a little suspicious.
-There are alot of B cells with TCRs... maybe our summarise function was incorrect?
+There are a lot of B cells with TCRs... maybe our summarise function was incorrect?

-Lets check the counts when we sum just our cell types column.
+Let's check the counts when we sum just our cell types column.

 ```R
 table(rep135@meta.data$immgen_singler_main)
 ```

-Unfortunately those are the same numbers as our summary dataframe above.
+Unfortunately, those are the same numbers as our summary dataframe above.
 We want to be counting how many TCRs are seen per cell type not how many of each cell type we have. **What do you think could be the problem?**
 ```
           B cells      B cells, pro         Basophils                DC Endothelial cells  Epithelial cells       Fibroblasts               ILC       Macrophages
              3253                 3                37               295                71              1238               589               763               459